Santana Adventures’ New Zealand Cycling Cruise has revolutionized the idea of a New Zealand Bike Tour.

 Q: Will I get seasick?

 A: The MS Caledonian Sky was built to stabilize itself during expedition cruises to the extremely rough waters of Antarctica, the waters of New Zealand won’t even challenge the stabilizers.
-Compared to other vessels of it’s size, this ship is like riding in a Cadillac.
+Compared to other vessels of its size, this ship is like riding in a Cadillac.
 The South Seas are famous for being calm — much smoother than the Caribbean.

 Q: What’s the cost?

-A: Due to Santana’s friendship with Noble Caledonia, our per-person first-in pricing for this 10-day event in New Zealand starts at $5899.
+A: Due to Santana’s friendship with Noble Caledonia, our per-person first-in pricing for this 10-day event in New Zealand starts at $6,099 per-person.
 Premium stateroom categories cost more.
 Lowest pricing in every category is limited to the first few rooms.
 Booking early is easy and RISK FREE.
 Our reservations page shows pricing of available staterooms.

 Q: Is this a good deal?